dsebao/acme-challenge-wp/readme.md

 ## Build all the project

-Copy dependencies to the project (BS4 & jQuery)
+Copy dependencies to the project (BS4 & jQuery) and compile scss/javascript files

 `npm start`

-Watch changes for development

-`npm dev`
+If you want to make changes install [gulp](https://rkrupnick.github.io/install-gulp.html)